enrichit/angular-image-placeholder/README.md

 ### iu-sizes

 * `iu-width`: The original width of the image in pixels.
 Required.
 * `iu-height`: The original width of the image in pixels.
 Required.
+* `iu-scale-up`: Boolean to override the default behaviour of not up-scaling images.
+Optional.

 ### iu-spinner